OpenSlides/openslides-csv-export/README.txt

  CSV Export Plugin for OpenSlides
 ==================================

-This Plugin provides an csv export of the lists of speakers.
+This plugin provides a csv export of the lists of speakers.
+It is also useful as an example how to write plugins for OpenSlides.

 Requirements